dgasmith/gau2grid/docs/source/c_example.rst

 ``5``, and the ``Z`` component starts at position ``10`` as out grid is of length ``5``.
 See :ref:`Gaussian Component Orders <gpo_order>` for more details or order output.

-The xyz input shape can either be organized contigously in each dimension like the above or packed in a xyz, xyz, ... fashion.
+The xyz input shape can either be organized contiguously in each dimension like the above or packed in a xyz, xyz, ... fashion.
 If the ``xyz_stride`` is not 1, the shape refers to the strides per row.
 For example, if the data is packed as xyzw, xyzw, ... (where w could be a DFT grid weight) the ``xyz_stride`` should